-(A) Neat and Workmanlike.
-All electrical work shall be installed in a neat and workmanlike manner.
-For the purpose of this Code, workmanlike manner is defined as, but not limited to:

-- (1) skillfully installed per the requirements of this Code; - (2) equipment, raceways, and cables shall be installed parallel or perpendicular to the building or structure's structural members; - (3) where raceways or cables are grouped, cables or raceways shall remain straight, parallel or perpendicular to the building or structure's structural members; - (4) cable shall be cut to length to prevent sagging or looping, except moderate sagging where flexibility is required; and - (5) all boxes, cabinets, enclosures, and devices shall be installed level, parallel or perpendicular to the building or structure's structural members.

-(B) Unused Openings.
+- (A) Neat and Workmanlike.
+All electrical work shall be installed in a neat_and workmanlike manner.
+For the purpose of this Code, workmanlike manner is defined as, but not limited to: - (1) skillfully installed per the requirements of this Code; - (2) equipment, raceways, and cables shall be installed parallel or perpendicular to the building or structure's structural members; - (3) where raceways or cables are grouped, cables or raceways shall remain straight, parallel or perpendicular to the building or structure's structural members; - (4) cable shall be cut to length to prevent sagging or looping, except moderate sagging where flexibility is required; and - (5) all boxes, cabinets, enclosures, and devices shall be installed level, parallel or perpendicular to the building or structure's structural members. - (B) Unused Openings.
 Unused openings, other than those intended for the operation of equipment, those intended for mounting purposes, or those permitted as part of the design for listed equipment, shall be closed to afford protection substantially equivalent to the wall of the equipment.
-Where metallic plugs or plates are used with nonmetallic enclosures, they shall be recessed at least 6 mm (1/4 in.) from the outer surface of the enclosure.

-(C) Integrity of Electrical Equipment and Connections.
+Where metallic plugs or plates are used with nonmetallic enclosures, they shall be recessed at least 6 mm (1/4 in.) from the outer surface of the enclosure. - (C) Integrity of Electrical Equipment and Connections.
 Internal parts of electrical equipment, including busbars, wiring terminals, insulators, and other surfaces, shall not be damaged or contaminated by foreign materials such as paint, plaster, cleaners, abrasives, or corrosive residues.
 There shall be no damaged parts that may adversely affect safe operation or mechanical strength of the equipment such as parts that are broken, bent, cut, or deteriorated by corrosion, chemical action, or overheating.

-110.12(C) Removal of Abandoned Raceways and Cables.
-All abandoned raceway systems and cables shall be removed and the remaining raceway system(s) and cable(s) shall be supported in accordance with this Code, when the ceiling grid or support walls are remodeled during the remodeling of a building or structure.
-For the purpose of this Code, abandoned raceways and cables are raceways and cables not in use, not terminated to boxes, cabinets, or equipment or not identified for future use with a tag.

-110.12(D) Removal of Abandoned Wiring.
+- (D) Removal of Abandoned Raceways.
+All abandoned raceway systems shall be removed and the remaining raceway system(s) shall be supported in accordance with this Code, when the ceiling grid or support walls are remodeled during the remodeling of a building or structure.
+For the purpose of this Code, abandoned raceways are raceways not in use, not terminated to boxes, cabinets, or equipment or not identified for future use with a tag. - (E) Removal of Abandoned Wiring Systems.
 Each abandoned wiring system shall be removed from all buildings and structures.
 When a building, structure, or portion thereof, is being remodeled, the remaining wiring system(s) shall be supported in accordance with this Code.
-For the purpose of this Code, abandoned wiring is wiring not in use, not terminated in a box, cabinet, or equipment or not identified for future use with a tag.
+For the purpose of this Code, abandoned wiring is electrical conductors, signaling and communications conductors, and cables not in use, not terminated in a box, cabinet, or equipment or not identified for future use with a tag.